 Any baby can have a hernia, but they’re most common in:

-Preemies, because the abdominal muscle isn’t fully developed yet.
+Preemies, because the abdominal muscle isn’t fully developed yet

-Boys, because it’s easy for a hernia to form in the space where the testicles descend.
+Boys, because it’s easy for a hernia to form in the space where the testicles descend

-Babies with lung disease, because they often strain to breathe.
+Babies with lung disease, because they often strain to breathe

 Two Types of Hernias

-An umbilical hernia occurs when a section of bowel extends into a weak area around the bellybutton.
+Umbilical hernia.
+This occurs when a section of bowel extends into a weak area around the bellybutton.
 This type of hernia often heals on its own.

-Not always.
 An inguinal hernia often requires treatment, but an umbilical hernia might appear smaller over time as the child grows.
 This can take 1 to 2 years.
-The doctor will keep an eye on it during this time to make sure the hernia doesn’t become strangulated.
+Your child’s healthcare provider will keep an eye on it during this time to make sure the hernia doesn’t become strangulated.

-Signs of a Strangulated Hernia
+Signs of a strangulated hernia

 Crying or fussing when you touch the hernia

-Redness or blue discoloration in the groin, scrotum, or bellybutton (umbilicus)
+Redness or blue discoloration in the groin, scrotum, or bellybutton